darrenks/atlas/README.md

     ──────────────────────────────────
     1 1 1 1 ...

-So we could definite the natural numbers as:
+So we could define the natural numbers as:

     ones=1:ones
     nats=ones+0:nats